smiletrl/golang_escape/README.md

 ## Golang Escape Analysis

+For programming, it's a good idea to use [stack allocation](https://en.wikipedia.org/wiki/Stack-based_memory_allocation), because stack allocation is [faster](https://stackoverflow.com/questions/161053/which-is-faster-stack-allocation-or-heap-allocation) than [heap allocation](https://en.wikipedia.org/wiki/Memory_management#DYNAMIC)

 According to [Golang FAQ](https://golang.org/doc/faq#stack_or_heap), it's not very clear when a variable will be allocated at heap.
 Golang uses [Escape Analysis](https://github.com/golang/go/wiki/CompilerOptimizations#escape-analysis) to decide where a variable will be allocated.

-For programming, it's a good idea to keep heap memory as small as possible, since we want to reduce the garbage collection pressure.
-This repository includes golang escape examples/cases and no-escape example cases.
+This repository includes golang escape examples with real code samples.
 These examples could serve as a reference to write efficient golang code for high performance, i.e, avoid writing code like escape examples, or at least we know escaping to heap is a good trade-off for better reason if the decision is made to do the escape.

 Result of this repository is based on go version: `go version go1.15.8 darwin/amd64`